Data Layout Formats

 (..., B, M, N)->pad->(..., B, M1 * M0, N1 * N0)->reshape->(..., B, M1, M0, N1, N0)->transpose->(..., B, N1, M1, M0, N0)

-Generally, the NZ format is used in different scenarios in the L0C Buffer and L1 Buffer.
+Generally, the NZ format is used in different scenarios in L0C Buffer and L1 Buffer.

-• In the L0C Buffer, the NZ format is used to store the result of matrix multiplication.
-Its fractal shape is 16 x 16, containing 256 elements.
-This structure is very suitable for the Cube Unit to perform efficient matrix multiplication.
+• In L0C Buffer, the NZ format is used to store the results of matrix multiplication.
+Each fractal has a shape of 16 x 16, containing 256 elements.
+This structure is ideal for the Cube Unit to perform efficient matrix multiplication.

-• In the L1 Buffer, the NZ format is used so that the data can be easily converted to the corresponding ZZ and ZN formats when being moved to the L0A Buffer and L0B Buffer.
-In this case, the fractal shape is 16 x (32B / sizeof(Datatype)), and the size is 512 bytes.
+• In L1 Buffer, the NZ format is adopted to facilitate the conversion to the corresponding ZZ and ZN formats when data is moved to L0A Buffer and L0B Buffer.
+In this case, the fractal shape is 16 x (32B / sizeof(Datatype)), with a size of 512 bytes.

-Therefore, when data is moved from the L0C Buffer to the L1 Buffer, the fractal size may change.
+Therefore, when data is moved from L0C Buffer to L1 Buffer, the fractal size may change.

-The following example describes how to convert the ND format to the NZ format.
+The following example describes how the ND format is converted to the NZ format.

 The shape of the original tensor is (20, 28).